 KG: I’m actually not sure what events I will be attending this year.
 I never really seem to be able to plan that far in advance!
 Fort Henry Days is always a definitely though, since it’s right in my backyard!
 I’m also not as good as I should be at sharing my work.
 I’ve been meaning to start a blog but it always seems to get pushed to the back burner.
 I am on Instagram though, @kara_therese_939, and would love a follow!

 Thanks so much, Tiffany, for having me on your blog.
-I look forward to seeing you around at other events.
+I look forward to

 Thank you for reading!
 Go on a five day journey through time with me and receive a song or mystical story each day!